yliqi2/myshop/README.md

 # MyShop
+> **Warning**: This application is a prototype and is intended for demonstration purposes only.
+It is not a fully functional e-commerce application.
+Additionally, due to the use of certain packages, it can only be executed on mobile devices.
 Welcome to **MyShop**, a Flutter-based e-commerce application designed to provide a seamless shopping experience.
 This project showcases a modern and intuitive interface for browsing and purchasing products.

 ## Features